MinhaoYaooo/MR.GRAIN/README.md

-# MRDAG
-**MR-DAG** is an R framework for inferring directed acyclic graphs (DAGs) among phenotypes using genetic variants as instrumental variables.
+`MR.GRAIN` is an R framework for inferring directed acyclic graphs (DAGs) among phenotypes using genetic variants as instrumental variables.
 It combines Two-Stage Least Squares (2SLS) regressions with the **NOTEARS** continuous optimization constraint to enforce acyclicity and recover causal structures.

 ## Prerequisites